gvweston2000/tv-sms-voting-campaigns-tracker/TECH_SPEC.md

     * Providing meta data plus backlinks and keywords would be realistic.

+6. Rspec tests.

+    * Add test cases.

+        * Controller request spec for data presence and permitted params.

+        * Views spec for loading and styles (if classes were provided).

+        * Models associations and validations specs.

+        * `rake` task unit spec for outputs and queries.

+    * Ideally would be provided during Test Driven Development but not included for time crunch with this project delivery.

+7. Rubocop.

+    * Gem installed with ongoing corrections.

-5. More TBD but these are items that I am aware of.
+8. More TBD but these are items that I am aware of.

 ## Controller